PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhosp171_director_flasharray_configuration.rst

           CinderPureAPIToken: 'anothersecret'
           CinderPureUseChap: true # Specific value for this backend

-  Modify the parameter values according to your Pure Storage back end configuration.
+  Modify the parameter values according to your Everpure back end configuration.

 .. note::